bencaines/CountDown/README.md

-Download this as a .zip, extract the files on your computer and remember where. go back to the video and follow the instructions
+Download this as a .zip, extract the files on your computer and remember where.

+Dont forget to change the token and owner in settings.json (explained in the video) go back to the video and follow the instructions.